en fr de

 ii.
 How similar are the language-related competences specified in the Austrian curriculum to the competences required of learners of the same age in your context?
 What are the main differences?

 iii.
-Thinking about the courses for (future) teachers of any subject that are taught in your teacher education context, which teacher competences are required for teachers to enable their learners to meet the requirements exemplified in task A and task B of the curriculum?
+Thinking about the courses for (future) teachers of any subject that are taught in your teacher education context, which teacher competences are required for teachers to enable their learners to meet the requirements in the learner curriculum excerpts exemplified in tasks A and task B of the curriculum?
 How can the attention given to these teacher competences be enhanced, if necessary?
-For more tasks on teacher competences, please refer to Building block 6.